ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 -   `--port` – The port to connect to.
 Default value: 9000.
 Note that the HTTP interface and the native interface use different ports.
 -   `--user, -u` – The username.
 Default value: default.
 -   `--password` – The password.
 Default value: empty string.
+-   `--ask-password` - Prompt the user to enter a password.
 -   `--query, -q` – The query to process when using non-interactive mode.
 You must specify either `query` or `queries-file` option.
 -   `--queries-file` – file path with queries to execute.
 You must specify either `query` or `queries-file` option.
 -   `--database, -d` – Select the current default database.
 Default value: the current database from the server settings (‘default’ by default).